|Artillery (7) New Brunswick, 5 CDSB Gagetown, NBMHM

 (ONB Photo, 1915)

-German First World War 7.92-mm Schwarzlose M07.12 Machine Gun, similar to one held in the NBMHM.
+First World War Austro-Hungarian Army soldiers manning a 7.92-mm Schwarzlose M07.12 Machine Gun, possibly somewhere on the Russian or Serbian front.
+This MG is similar to one held in the NBMHM.

 German Second World War 17-ton 17-cm Kanone 18 (K18) in Mörserlafette (on a big gun carriage), (Serial Nr.
 R320), 1942, bye.
 This gun was sent from Europe to Aberdeen in the USA on 3 Mar 1945, along with a new spare barrel, and then to Valcartier, Quebec later in 1945.
 It was located in the Munitions Experimental Test Centre (CEEM) at CFB Valcartier, until it was transferred to the New Brunswick Military History Museum (NBMHM), with 5 Canadian Division Support Base Gagetown, on 4 Dec 2012.
 Once it has been restored, it will be displayed in front of the museum.